bithippie/good-energy-kid-breakfast/README.md

 | Other "vegetable" oils | Extra virgin olive oil | Organic extra virgin olive oil |
 |                        | Ghee                   | Grass-fed ghee                 |

+## Eggs
+> [!TIP]
+>
+> When you can, source locally first! \
+> A post on your town's Facebook page is a good way to learn which neighbors raise hens.

+- Omelette: Local, free-range, or cage-free eggs.
+Use a quality cheese such as Swiss, Colby Jack, or Cheddar.
+Add a pinch of coarse sea salt and black pepper before cooking.

+## Smoothies

+- Smoothies made with pea protein powder: plant milk, chia seeds, and fruit.
+Keep half a dozen kinds of frozen fruit chunks in your freezer and let your kids pick what they want.
+Add nut butter too, if your kids are not allergic to it.

 ## Sweeteners
 This table is pulled directly from the [Eat Smarter Family Cookbook][2] on page 40.